containers/podlet/README.md

       --volumepath <VALUE>                   Volume directory where builtin volume information is stored
 ```

-To generate a quadlet file, just put `podlet` in front of your podman command!
+To generate a Quadlet file, just put `podlet` in front of your Podman command!

 ```
 $ podlet podman run quay.io/podman/hello